WisTex/Raconteur/.homeinstall/README.md

     - Read the comments carefully
     - Enter your values: db pass, domain, values for dyn DNS
     - Prepare your external disk for backups
+  - If your host your website at home with a changing IP address, you can have a domain or a subdomain automatically configured for Dynamic DNS (DDNS).
+Scripts are available in the "ddns" folder, you will only need to provide little information to get everything set properly (an API Key for FreeDNS and Gandi, ID/password for selfHOST.de).
+You will find the info you need in the scripts inside this folder.
   - ./server-setup.sh as root
     - ... wait, wait, wait until the script is finished
 + Open your domain with a browser and step throught the initial configuration of your hub/instance.